June Update Of Adobe XD

 We introduced layers on Windows last month, and are excited to introduce a follow-up enhancement that will extend the usefulness of the Layers panel: drag and drop.
 You can now change the z-order of the objects on an artboard from within the Layer panel.
 Simply drag and drop layers within the panel, and they will reorder directly on the canvas.
 The drag and drop feature is also a great way of adding new elements into an existing group (shown at 04:42 in our Windows tutorial).
 Let us know what you think of layers and what we can do to make them even more useful by visiting UserVoice.

 With the June release, you can now create different text styles within both area and point text.
-Simply select the portion of text that you want to style differently and then use the property inspector to customize the typeface, size, character spacing, and color of the selected text.
+Simply select the portion of text that you want to style differently and then use the property inspector to customise the typeface, size, character spacing, and colour of the selected text.

 You can now copy from XD and paste into different applications.
 Select an artboard, an element, or group and XD will store it in your system clipboard as a bitmap for use in a host of other applications.